Damping transition in an open generalized Aubry-Andr\'e-Harper model: Abstract

 \section{Abstract}

-We study the damping dynamics of the single-particle correlation for an open system under aperiodic order, which is dominated by Lindblad master equation.
-In the absence of the aperiodic order, the Liouvillian superoperator can exhibit the non-Hermitian skin effect, which leads to unidirectional damping dynamics, dubbed as ``chiral damping".
-Due to the non-Hermitian skin effect, the damping dynamics is boundary sensitive: the long-time damping of such open systems is algebraic under periodic boundary conditions but exponential under open boundary conditions.
-We reveal a dynamical phase transition with the inclusion of the hopping amplitude modulation.
-This phase transition is related with emergent non-Bloch anti-PT symmetry breaking, which only occurs under the open boundary condition.
-When the anti-PT symmetry is broken, the localization property of this system also changes, entering another type with different scaling rules.
-Furthermore, we propose a possible scheme with ultracold atoms in dissipative momentum lattice to realize and detect the damping dynamics.
+We study the damping dynamics of the single-particle correlation for an open system under periodic and aperiodic order, which is dominated by the Lindblad master equation.
+In the absence of the aperiodic order, the Liouvillian superoperator exhibits the non-Hermitian skin effect, which leads to unidirectional damping dynamics, dubbed as ``chiral damping".
+Due to the non-Hermitian skin effect, the damping dynamics is boundary sensitive: The long-time damping of such open systems is algebraic under periodic boundary conditions but exponential under open boundary conditions.
+We reveal the phase transition with the inclusion of the hopping amplitude modulation.
+By using the spectral topology and a finite-size scaling analysis in the commensurate case, we show there exists a phase transition of the skin effect with non-Bloch anti-parity-time symmetry breaking.
+For the incommensurate case, we find richer phases with the coexistence of the non-Hermitian skin effect and the Anderson localization, which are separated by a generalized mobility edge.
+We reveal the transition of the damping dynamics as a consequence of the phase transition.
+Furthermore, we propose a possible scheme with ultracold atoms in a dissipative momentum lattice to realize and detect the damping dynamics.